Scrambler Bike on Forest Road

 Triumph Scrambler 1200 XE

 The Triumph Scrambler 1200 XE is an improved version of the Scrambler 1200 XC.
-It doesn’t only carry a scrambler aesthetic but also works wonders off-road.
-It truly embodies the spirit of McQueen scramblers that ruled back in the day.
+It not only carries a scrambler aesthetic but also works wonders off-road.
+This bike has the adequate power and suspension to truly embody the Steve McQueen scrambler style.
+The Triumph Scrambler 900 is based on the Bonneville platform and maintains a classic style with modern features.

 6. CCM Spitfire Scrambler